 After decades of relying - and then locally copying - Soviet Russian aircraft types, the Chinese undertook several indigenous programs to help evolve their burgeoning aviation industry.
 More recent developments have included the much-publicized Chengdu J-20 stealth aircraft and, in January of 2013, the still-in-development Xian Y-20 taking to the skies in China's bid to develop an in-house strategic airlifter.
 The program was born in a 2006 initiative while delays pushed back the initial unveiling until December of 2012 to which ground testing quickly ensued.
 First flight of the Y-20 platform was recorded on January 26th, 2013 with the program now covering two full prototypes headed by the Xi'an Aircraft Industrial Corporation (otherwise recognized simply as "Xian" for the purposes of this article).
-The Y-20 is not expected to become operational until after 2017 according to several sources.
-Its design is attributed to Xian's "603 First Aircraft Design Institute".
+The Y-20 was formally introduced for service with the PLA Air Force on July 6th, 2016.

 To date, the Chinese have relied on the Cold War-era Soviet Ilyushin IL-72 for their large-scale air transport requirement - and the Y-20 certainly showcases some similarities to the proven Russian offering while being dimensionally different physically but the same in battlefield role.
 When it reaches operational-level capabilities, the Y-20 will form a powerful arm of the PLAAF (People's Liberation Army Air Force) and take-on both military- and humanitarian-minded roles while perhaps projecting an appealing end-product to the foreign market requiring a budget-conscious alternative to more expensive Western and Russian offerings including the American C-17 Globemaster III, the Russian Ilyushin IL-76 (and newer Antonov An-70) and the French Airbus A400M Atlas - the Y-20 is thought to be comparable to all of these airframes in scope and function.